 Hasura & Cognito

 Connecting Hasura and cognito is quite simple, actually.
 The architecture is quite simple actually, but the requirements require several steps to get there.
-In our case we followed most of their documentation in this page to set up resources in AWS, with a few variants.
+In our case we followed most of in this page to set up resources in AWS, with a few variants.

 They describe the following steps: